 Cap Hill nightlife is like playing your preschool-era garbage remote control car which eventually was recalled by the toy company: you never know which way it’s going to go, but it’s a really good time regardless.
 Plan any night out that involves having some kind of alcohol, and chances are you’ll decide on Capitol Hill - and with good reason.
 There’s never been such a quality mix of cocktail bars where you can host your Jane Austen book club alongside places where you’ll feel the need to yell, “Down the hatch, people!”
 Here are our favorite places to drink on the hill, for anywhere you should find yourself on that spectrum of needs.

-Bait shop is part nautical bar, part tropical tiki joint, and you can add pineapple or bacon to anything on the menu.
+Bait shop is part nautical spot, part tropical tiki bar, and you can add pineapple or bacon to anything on the menu.
 It’s great for making a pit stop during your crawl, or for grabbing a huge round booth and lingering the whole night while passing around baskets of fish and chips.
 As for drinks, the daily-rotating frozen cocktail makes repeat visits exciting, and the painkiller (rum, pineapple, coconut, orange, nutmeg, and cinnamon) makes just about anything exciting.

 Stay far away from Unicorn if you wanted a chill night discussing politics.
 This place is a mystical carnival-themed sensory overload where you’ll eat corn dogs, play arcade games, and knock back cocktails that have names like “Americorn” and are loaded with bubblegum vodka, high fructose corn syrup, and other things your dentist will have to deal with later.
 If it’s someone’s birthday, order them a unicorn jizz and make them wear “the hat” (AKA a bedazzled baseball helmet with a two-foot-long horn hot-glued to it).
-Just be warned: the rowdiest skee-ball tournament we’ve ever witnessed and someone falling face-first into a pinball machine has happened here, and you can expect similarly ridiculous debauchery whenever you go.
+You can expect at least one ridiculous thing to happen whenever you go.